A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

 Every cordless power mop should comprise:

-- A light and easy-to-use handle with simple, well-identified waterproof controls -about 5kg
+- A light and easy-to-use handle with simple, well-identified waterproof controls – about 5kg

-- Rotating mop disk or roller (or two) or static pad on the bottom of the handle
+- Rotating mop roller (or two)

 - A system to both mop and wick water and detritus off the cleaned surface